spdx/spdx-3-model/model/Core/Classes/ElementCollection.md

 ## Description

-An SpdxCollection is a collection of Elements, not necessarily with unifying context.
+An ElementCollection is a collection of Elements, not necessarily with unifying context.

+Note that all ElementCollections must conform to the core profile even if the core profile is no specified in the profileConformance property.
+If the profileConformance property is not provided, core is to be assumed as the default.

 ## Metadata